MicrosoftDocs/ATADocs/ATPDocs/security-assessment-old-passwords.md

 # Security assessment: Manage accounts with passwords more than 180 days old

+This article describes the **Manage accounts with passwords more than 180 days old**, which highlights accounts at risk because of older passwords.

 > [!TIP]
 > We highly recommend moving your organization to a password-less strategy.
 For more information, see [Password-less strategy - Windows Security | Microsoft Learn](/windows/security/identity-protection/hello-for-business/passwordless-strategy).
 >